gjtorikian/branta/README.md

 When your page builds successfully, Branta walks over your site and indexes all the content.
 Branta prefers that you have a *sitemap.xml* file defined at your root, as it makes indexing the content of your site much easier and more reliable (via [sitemap-parser](https://github.com/benbalter/sitemap-parser)).
 Otherwise, it uses [Anemone](https://github.com/chriskite/anemone) to walk over all your pages.

+A *robots.txt* file, if it exists, is respected.
+The UserAgent is called `Branta`.

 ## What does it index?

 The following parts of each page are indexed: